QuickBooks Blog

 1099-NEC forms serve two purposes:

-2. Allows your contractor or freelancer to do their taxes
+1. Reports nonemployee compensation payments to the IRS 2.
+Allows your contractor or freelancer to do their taxes.

-If you are a small business with employees that you issue a paycheck to and withhold payroll taxes, you won’t issue a 1099-NEC to them.
+If you are a small business with employees whom you issue a paycheck to and withhold payroll taxes, you won’t issue a 1099-NEC to them.
 Instead, you issue employees a W-2 tax form.
-However, there are other 1099 forms your small business may need to send or receive that have nothing to do with your workers.

 Where can you get 1099 forms?

 Note that before preparing your 1099 forms, you’ll need to collect W-9 tax forms from those you need to send 1099 forms to.
 The W-9 form is the equivalent of the W-4 form that employees complete.
-It contains key information, such as Social Security or tax identification number.
+It contains key information, such as the Social Security or tax identification number.

 If you use accounting software like QuickBooks, you can simply electronically file your 1099s.